-For instructions on how to deploy the inventory.ear file, see "Unified Inventory Management System Administration Overview" in UIM System Administrator's Guide.
+For instructions on how to deploy the inventory.ear file, see UIM System Administrator's Guide.

 For custom web services, you have the option of placing the custom WAR file within the custom.ear file, within any custom EAR file, or within the inventory.ear file.
 So, when you deploy the custom.ear file, or the specified custom EAR file, or the inventory.ear file, you also deploy the custom web service.
 See Developing Custom SOAP Web Services for more information.